hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-approximators.md

 None
 ```

 Like the Taylor series, this gets the large feature right and misses the edges.
-In fact, the Fourier model is constrained to match at $x = 0$ and $x = 1$ because this is a discrete Fourier series and therefore periodic in the training domain.
+In fact, the Fourier model above is constrained to match at $x = 0$ and $x = 1$ because this is a discrete Fourier series and therefore periodic in the training domain.

 Both the 15-term Taylor series and the 15-term Fourier series are not good fits to the function.
 In part, this is because the function is neither polynomial nor trigonometric, but a stitched-together monstrosity of both.